ily123/rna_et/README.md

 Bonus:

-4. Ribosome Example (ET_RNA_ms/ribosome_example)
+4. Ribosome Example (ET_RNA_ms/ribosome_23S_example)
-  example of ET application using the 16S rRNA alignment, including the ET trace, and z-score computations (Several intermediate steps here are already pre-computed)
+  example of ET application using the 23S rRNA alignment, including the ET trace, and z-score computations (Several intermediate steps here are already pre-computed)

   uses wetc to produce ranking, but wrapped in MATLAB otherwise

   To run:
-  1) Launch matlab
+  1. Launch matlab
-  2) Navigate in matlab console to ET_RNA_ms/ribosome_example
+  2. Navigate in matlab console to ET_RNA_ms/ribosome_23S_example
-  3) Type 'ls' (no quotes) to examine contents of folder, there are 3 scripts of interest trace_alignment.m     traces the 16S alignment measure_et_structural_clustering  calculates ET clustering in the 16S structure measure_et_prediction_accuracy    calculates ET overlap with know functional sites in 16S
+  3. Type 'ls' (no quotes) to examine contents of folder, there are 3 scripts of interest trace_alignment.m     traces the 16S alignment measure_et_structural_clustering  calculates ET clustering in the 16S structure measure_et_prediction_accuracy    calculates ET overlap with know functional sites in 16S
-  4) Execute these 3 scripts in order
+  4. Execute these 3 scripts in order
-  5) Results and plots will be in the results/ and visualizaion/ folders
+  5. Results and plots will be in the results/ and visualizaion/ folders

+Dependencies: The code was tested on MATLAB v2017b with Bioinformatics toolbox.